Vic Lee (journalist)

 Vic Lee (born 29 September 1946) is a veteran TV reporter in the San Francisco Bay Area in the United States.
-He most recently worked for KGO-TV, his reports being broadcast on the five o'clock news, the six o'clock news, and ABC7 news at nine on KOFY.
+He most recently worked for KGO-TV, with his reports broadcast on the five o'clock news, the six o'clock news, and ABC7 news at nine on KOFY.

 Early life

 Lee was born in Shanghai, China and fled in 1949, to Tokyo, Japan.
 He went to The American School in Japan (1964) and San Jose State University Lee got an internship at the New York Times from his father's relationship with Abe Rosenthal.

 Career

 After college, he and college cohorts founded a marketing company, in New York City, National Academic Services, to college student governments.

 In 1969, Lee went to work for United Press International in Tokyo, Portland and Los Angeles.

 Lee worked at KRON from 1972 to 2006, where he won several awards for his reporting.

 "He left KRON briefly to continue Chinese studies, adding that language to his native language of Japanese.
 Returning to KRON, he became that station’s general assignment reporter with a specialty in Asian Affairs."